awblocker/glm/README.md

 safe defaults.

 Two scripts are also included, `estimate_glm` and `mcmc_glm`.
-Both read data in a tabular format (using `numpy.loadtxt`), assuming the first column is the outcome variable, the subsequent columns are predictors, and the final column is (optionally) weights.
+Both read data in a tabular format (using `numpy.loadtxt`), assuming one file contains the outcome variable and the other file contains a single predictor per column.
+An optional file of weights can also be included.
 The `estimate_glm` script will print the coefficient estimates and, if requested, information and covariance matrices, to `stdout`.
 The `mcmc_glm` script will print the requested number of MCMC draws to `stdout`.

 Only the binomial and Poisson families are currently implemented with a few commonly used link functions.
 The Gamma family will be added shortly, followed